 Catch the zippy Leonids meteor shower (Nov.
 17)

 The Leonids meteor shower will peak on the evening of Nov.
 17. (Photo: Jeff Wallace/Flickr)

 Produced by dust streams left behind by comet Tempel-Tuttle, a periodic comet that will return in 2031, the Leonids are a moderate meteor shower with a peak display of about 15 to 20 shooting stars.
 Like other meteor showers, this one will be best viewed after midnight.
 Turn your gaze towards the constellation Leo the Lion, where the shooting stars appear to emanate.

-"Meteorites began to appear by 10:30 p.m.; there were about three or four every five minutes," recalled Christine Downing.
+"Meteorites began to appear by 10:30 p.m.; there were about three or four every five minutes," recalled skywatcher Christine Downing, one of many who wrote in to NASA to share their experiences.
 "At the time that seemed extraordinary, but by 12:30 a.m. it was raining stars over the entire sky.
 We were in a dark, desert valley bowl, rimmed by mountains; the Sierras were in the west.
 By 2:00 a.m. it was a blizzard.
 There was the unnerving feeling that the mountains were being set on fire.
 Falling stars filled the entire sky to the horizon, yet it was silent.
 If these Leonids had been hail, we wouldn't have been able to hear each other.
 If they had been a show of fireworks, we would have been deaf."